 Getting enough protein helps maintain lean muscle mass and keep insulin levels stable after meals.
 Protein is, however, the one nutrient that most meat-eaters are already getting in sufficient amounts.

 Keep in mind that the amount of protein at each meal matters.
 You can only absorb so much at one time.
 Make sure to have a lean protein source at each meal and spread your intake throughout the day.
 Other good choices for protein include nuts, fish, eggs, dairy, soy, and legumes.

 Because much of the fat content in turkey is in the skin, it is easy to remove the skin and eat a leaner, less fattening dish as a result.

 The tryptophan content in turkey may help to support healthy levels of serotonin in the body, which promotes alertness and good mood.
-While quantities are low, this is a possible benefit of eating turkey.
+While quantities are low, this is a

 The breast of the turkey has less fat and calories than most other cuts of meat.
 However, do not assume just because a product is made from turkey that it is better for you.
 For example, a burger made from ground turkey can contain just as much saturated fat as a beef burger, depending on how much dark meat is included in the ground turkey.

 Be sure to check the package for fat content or leanness and compare products.